ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 ### Single Point of Entry
 The **Bootstrap scene** serves as a **single point of entry** for the game, initializing the GameManager and other core systems before any gameplay begins.
 It is always loaded in the background and ensures everything is ready for the player. **We don’t need a “Bootstrap” GameState**, because GameStates represent what the player experiences, menus, gameplay, or game over; while the Bootstrap scene is purely infrastructure.
 Once initialization is complete, the GameManager immediately transitions to the first real GameState, so players never notice the Bootstrap scene.

+#

 >[!NOTE]
 > Using a Bootstrap scene as a single point of entry ensures that scripts like the Player can safely access the GameManager.
-Other options, such as lazy initialization or setting script execution order, achieve the same goal: guaranteeing that all core systems exist before anything tries to use them.
+Other options, such as **lazy initialization** or **setting script execution order**, achieve the same goal: guaranteeing that all core systems exist before anything tries to use them.

+#

+>[!NOTE]
+> **Lazy initalization** ensures safe access to objects by creating or assigning them only when they’re needed; not before.
+Best for secondary systems and not the core game loop.

+#

 #### 1. Create a Bootstrap Scene
  1. In the Unity Editor Create a new scene named `Bootstrap`